Humamxtlay/Archive-Books-Scraper/README.md

 ## Description

 This Python script automates the downloading of image pages from archived book listings at the Internet Archive website, following specific URL patterns.
-Due to restrictions on the website, the script is designed to download a limited number of pages per day (10 pages per 24 hours) to comply with viewing restrictions.
+Due to restrictions on the website, the script is designed to download a limited number of pages per day to comply with viewing restrictions.
 It manages multiple URLs and tracks download progress over multiple days, storing each page's image in separate directories named after each book's unique identifier.

 ## Features